killerwhile/kafka-assignment-optimizer/README.md

 ![Constraint example](images/constraint1.png)

-Now you got the trick, there are no limits on constraints to add.
+Now you got the trick, there are (almost) no limits on constraints to add.
 The current implementation includes for instance _leader preservation_, i.e. the preferred leader has more weight than the other partitions.